 Then they gave me a pen and quill with some parchment (I had learned to write when I was a child) and a few drops of ink.
 After a week the doctors talked together and decided I would not poison myself so they gave me a bottle of ink, half filled since they were not taking any chances.

 If I wrote two really good pages I got a small glass of wine.
 For months I sat there and put my anger, hatred and frustrations on the parchment until I finally ran dry of my emotions inside.

 Why do you think there is not one man in all of Shakespeare's works that you would want to get to know?
 Even Romeo is classless and only one tenth as clever as the girl he seduced and then oppresses and then wastes that precious resource that she has inside of her.
 He eventually shows us that he is not just selfish but that he is just a spineless fucking idiot when he kills himself!

 Also, all the women are nice or reminded me of my stepmother.
 And you thought William Shakespeare wrote it all for you, you, you!

 Dearie, it's written in the women's language.
 Emotions dear.
 Men don't know how to write it, they hardly can under fucking stand it.
 It's not written in a man's language or it would have some logic to it.
 Running a theater involves nothing but logic.
 To go immediately from that logic to understanding an insane prince in the same day and then back day after day would have eventually cost dear William Shakespeare the theater and that he did not deserve to lose.
 William was a kind and dignified man who never shoved his way through a crowd, never mind fucking on a floor for a pint of ale.

-It's just Shakespeare and not what really happened to me but two of my friends went through just this.
-It's to be read while standing on top of a table at a poetry slam!
-Why is it people take me so seriously and what good is it now?
+It's just Shakespeare.
+Why is it people take me so seriously?
+It's fiction...mainly.
+It's to be read while standing on top of a table at a poetry slam.
+And what good is it now?